Donitzo/godot-universal-spritepacker/README.md

 If the source file is located inside a subfolder, the relative path is included in the sprite's name (e.g., `enemies/boss__64x64.png`).

+> **Note:** SVG files are always exported as individual sprites based on layer and the pixel resolution defined in the file.

 ---

 ## Animation metadata (CSV)